hue881/hue881.github.io/mcs/2026/summer/account/index.md

 **Program:** AI Coding Summer Class — Python & Scratch **Action needed:** Create 2 free accounts before the first day.

 **2 quick setup steps before your child's coding class starts June 29, 2026!** 💻

 Hi!
 We're so excited to start in 2 days 😊 So your child can save their projects and jump into Scratch on day one, please set up two free accounts before then.
 Both are quick — here's exactly how:

 ### 1. Google account (to save projects to Google Drive)

-If your child is under 13, this must be created by you using Google's free **Family Link** app (the official, safe way to set up a kids' account).
+If your child is under 13, this must be created by you using Google's free **Family Link** app (the official, safe way to set up a kids' account)  **You do not need to create an google account if your child already has a school nycstudents.net email account.**

 - Download Family Link: **https://familylink.google.com** (or search "Google Family Link" in your phone's App Store / Play Store)
 - Open it and tap **Add child → "No"** when asked if they already have an account